 If your physiotherapist suspects that you have a tibia fracture or a deeper soft tissue injury in your lower leg, you will be referred to the right specialist for further imaging.

-Getting an accurate diagnosis guides the prognosis (recovery time).This includes getting the right medical treatment and working through a proper rehabilitation program.
-The recovery program after a fracture spends a lot of time fixing the secondary fallout caused by the fracture namely the muscle tears, torn ligaments and ruptured tendons.
-We rebuild capacity to strengthen, endure and absorb load through the bone in a safe increments.
+Getting an accurate diagnosis guides the prognosis (recovery time).
+This includes getting the right medical treatment and working through a proper rehabilitation program.
+Recovery through physiotherapy and rehabilitation will spend a lot of time fixing the secondary fallout caused by the fracture namely the muscle tears and weakness, torn ligaments, and overloaded tendons.
+We help strengthen your leg and rebuild your tibia’s capacity to endure and absorb load safely.

 What NOT to do

-• Manage the pain with pain medication alone
+• Manage the pain through medication alone.

-• Stretch through the pain
+• Stretch through the pain.

-• Walk, run, jog through the pain
+• Walk, run or jog when the pain is getting worse.

-• Use crutches for extended periods
+• Use crutches for extended periods.

-• Leave it untreated, if you are uncertain of the diagnosis, rather call us and be safe
+• Leave it untreated, if you are uncertain of the diagnosis.

 What you SHOULD do

-• Rest as needed
+• Rest as needed.

 • Make an appointment to confirm the diagnosis and determine how severe the tissue damage is.